Luis Nunes Vicente: Education

 Luis Nunes Vicente was born in Coimbra, Portugal in 1967.
 He obtained a B.S. in Mathematics and Operations Research at the University of Coimbra in 1990.
 He continued his studies at Rice University, USA, earning a Ph.D. in Applied Mathematics in 1996.
 His Ph.D. dissertation, titled Trust-Region Interior-Point Algorithms for a Class of Nonlinear Programming Problems, was supervised by John Dennis.

 Career

 From 1996 to 2018, Luis Nunes Vicente was a faculty member at the Department of Mathematics of the University of Coimbra, Portugal, becoming full professor in 2009.
 He held several visiting positions, namely at the IBM T.J.
 Watson Research Center and the University of Minnesota in 2002–2003, at the Courant Institute of Mathematical Sciences, New York University and the Université Paul Verlaine of Metz in 2009–2010, and at Roma/Sapienza and Rice University in 2016–2017.
 He was visiting Chercheur Sénior of the Fondation de Coopération Sciences et Technologies pour l'Aéronautique et l'Espace at CERFACS and IPN Toulouse, during 2010–2015.

 He has served on numerous editorial boards, including SIAM Journal on Optimization (2009–2017), EURO Journal on Computational Optimization, and Optimization Methods and Software (2010–2018).
 He was Editor-in-Chief of Portugaliae Mathematica during 2013–2018.

+He was elected chair of the SIAM Activity Group on Optimization for 2023–2025 and President of the Association of Chairs of Operations Research Departments (ACORD) at INFORMS for 2024–2025.